UWrc/UWrc.github.io/docs/tools/r.md

 1. run `install.packages("tidyverse")` in the R-base container (`r-base_latest.sif`; as shown above) or
 2. use the Rocker `tidyverse` container with it pre-installed.

-Option 1, while ok, uses a lot (and I mean a lot) of inodes as well as taking a long time to compile.
+Option 1, while OK, uses a lot (and I mean a lot) of inodes as well as taking a long time to compile.
 It's much leaner on the cluster and faster to use a pre-built container if you know you'll use the Tidyverse.

 Prior instructions on R [<ins>**user environment above**</ins>](#user-environment) apply.
 This container will also use the directory you designative in your `~/.Renviron` config file.
 Once downloaded (the Docker to Apptainer conversion will take a few minutes), it will create a separate SIF file as shown below.